tkaczmarzyk/beandiff/README.md

 beandiff
 ========

-BeanDiff is a library for calculating differences of Java (or more generally JVM) objects.
+BeanDiff is a library for calculating differences between Java (or more generally JVM) objects.
 Main features of BeanDiff include, but are not limited to:

 - generating diff for large object graphs (with cycle detection)
 - no impact on compared objects - you don't need to add any annotations to your objects nor prepare any other metadata to be able to calculate diff using BeanDiff